nf-core/taxprofiler/docs/usage.md

 ##### sylph

-Currently, no specific tips or suggestions.
+There are no specific tips or suggestions currently for sylph.

 ##### Melon